Atlantic Coast Conference: Facilities

-Apparel

 Sports

-The Atlantic Coast Conference sponsors championship competition in thirteen men's and fourteen women's NCAA-sanctioned sports.
-The most recently added sport was fencing, added for the 2014–15 school year after having been absent from the conference since 1980; Boston College, Duke, North Carolina, and Notre Dame participate in that sport.
+The Atlantic Coast Conference sponsors championship competition in thirteen men's and fifteen women's NCAA-sanctioned sports.
+The most recently added sports are women's gymnastics and fencing.
+Gymnastics was added for the 2023–24 school year with Clemson, North Carolina, North Carolina State, and Pitt participating; 2024 arrivals California and Stanford also compete in that sport.
+Fencing was added for the 2014–15 school year after having been absent from the conference since 1980.
+Boston College, Duke, North Carolina, and Notre Dame have participated in that sport since that time, and 2024 addition Stanford also sponsors the sport.

-Since all ACC members (including non-football member Notre Dame) field FBS football teams, they are subject to the NCAA requirement that FBS schools field at least 16 teams in NCAA-recognized varsity sports.
+Since all current ACC members (including non-football member Notre Dame) field FBS football teams, they are subject to the NCAA requirement that FBS schools field at least 16 teams in NCAA-recognized varsity sports.
 However, the ACC itself requires sponsorship of only four sports—football, men's basketball, women's basketball, and either women's soccer or women's volleyball.
 All ACC members sponsor all five of the named sports except Georgia Tech, which sponsors women's volleyball but not women's soccer.

 Men's sponsored sports by school

-Member-by-member sponsorship of the 13 men's ACC sports for the 2021–22 academic year.
+Member-by-member sponsorship of the 13 men's ACC sports for the 2024–25 academic year.

-Men's varsity sports not sponsored by the Atlantic Coast Conference which are played by ACC schools:

 Women's sponsored sports by school

-Member-by-member sponsorship of the 14 women's ACC sports for the 2020–21 academic year.
-The ACC will begin sponsoring women's gymnastics in 2023–24.
+Member-by-member sponsorship of the 15 women's ACC sports for the 2024–25 academic year.
+The ACC began sponsoring women's gymnastics in 2023–24.

 Women's varsity sports not currently sponsored by the Atlantic Coast Conference which are played by ACC schools:

 Current champions

 Football

-The ACC is considered to be one of the Power Five conferences, all of which receive automatic placement of their football champions into one of the six major bowl games.
+The ACC is considered to be one of the Power Four conferences, all of which receive automatic placement of their football champions into one of the six major bowl games.
 Seven of its members claim football national championships in their history, with two having won the now-defunct Bowl Championship Series (BCS) during its existence between 1998 and 2014 and one having won under the current College Football Playoff (CFP) system.
 Five of its members are among the top 25 of college football's all-time winningest programs.
 Three ACC teams, Florida State, Miami, and Clemson, are listed in the top 10 of most successful football programs since 2000.